-The concept of a data science workflow is not new, and there are many workflow frameworks that a team can use.
+The concept of a data science workflow is not new, and there are many frameworks that a team can use.
 To show the diversity of possible workflow frameworks, this post describes:

 - One workflow used within a data science course at Harvard

 - Three workflows defined within blogs where they discuss their specific workflow used

 - Two more well-known frameworks used by numerous teams.

 The rest of this article explores these existing workflow frameworks, and at the end, provides an integrated view of them.

 Data Science Workflow Taught at Harvard

 Let’s start with Blitzstein & Pfister’s workflow, which is used in Harvard’s introductory data science course.
 It has a five-phase framework and the process acknowledges that there are iterations between the phases.
 The five phases are:

 Perhaps not surprisingly, there are numerous blog posts, where people have explained their own workflow.